hidekatsu-izuno/xmlic/README.md

 In addition, XMLIC has changed jaxen package and shipped.
 Please follow the license of jaxen for that part (it is a loose license according to Apache license, so special consideration is not necessary).

 ## Release note

+### 2020/5/26 version 1.1.0

+- Change a minimum support version into Java 1.8.
+- Add methods for DocumentBuilderFactory feature settings to XMLLoader.
+- Add methods for a external resource replacement to XMLLoader.

 ### 2015/7/4 version 1.0.3